qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 {{< figure src="/articles_data/immutable-data-structures/defragmentation.png" alt="Defragmentation" caption="Defragmentation" width="70%" >}}

-This additional information is available to Qdrant via the payload index.
+This additional information is available to Qdrant via the [payload index](/documentation/concepts/indexing/#payload-index).

 By specifying the payload index, which is going to be used for filtering most of the time, we can put all vectors with the same payload together.
 This way, reading a single page will also read nearby vectors, which will be used in the search.

-This approach is especially efficient for multi-tenant systems, where only a small subset of vectors is actively used for search.
+This approach is especially efficient for [multi-tenant systems](/documentation/guides/multiple-partitions/), where only a small subset of vectors is actively used for search.
 Capacity of such deployment is typically defined by the size of hot subset, which is much smaller than the total number of vectors.

-Grouping relevant vectors together allows us to optimize the size of the hot subset by avoiding caching of irrelevant data.
+> Grouping relevant vectors together allows us to optimize the size of the hot subset by avoiding caching of irrelevant data.
-Here are some benchmark data we have for comparing defragmented and non-defragmented storage:
+The following benchmark data compares RPS for defragmented and non-defragmented storage:

 | % of hot subset | Tenant Size (vectors) | RPS, Non-defragmented | RPS, Defragmented |
 |-----------------|-----------------------|-----------------------|-------------------|